reactjs/react.dev/beta/src/content/reference/react-dom/createPortal.md

 </Sandpack>

 Notice how the second paragraph visually appears outside the parent `<div>` with the border.
-If you inspect the DOM structure with developer tools, you can confirm that the second `<p>` got placed direcly into the `<body>`:
+If you inspect the DOM structure with developer tools, you can confirm that the second `<p>` got placed directly into the `<body>`:

 ```html {4-6,9}
 <body>